BaiGanio/baiganio.github.io/README.md

 # _BaiGanio_
-This project aims self-creativity & is nothing but a playground where development skills are challenged for fun!!
+This project aims self-creativity & is nothing but a playground where development skills are challenged for fun!

 This app turns out to be somehow a portfolio for the collaborators & indeed looks like very successful approach ;)